[Soul food continuing from the Boshin War] Experience the pinnacle of red meat with our special 'mustard miso.' Aizu's pride, 'Aizu Basashi'

 - Food for a turbulent era: It began as a precious source of protein served to heal the wounds of injured soldiers and restore their strength amidst fierce battles.

-- Establishment of local flavors: The wisdom for survival and source of life eventually became a proud local flavor that resonates with the daily life across Aizu.
+- Establishment of local flavors: The wisdom to survive and the source of life eventually settled into a proud local flavor that accompanied daily life throughout Aizu.

 ■ Thorough commitment to 'red meat' and the magic of 'mustard miso'

-The biggest feature of Aizu Basashi lies in its uniquely meticulous way of eating.
+The greatest feature of Aizu Basashi lies in its uniquely meticulous way of eating.

-- Pinnacle of red meat: Instead of marbled, Aizu's style focuses on soft and light 'red meat' as the star.
-You can enjoy the natural smooth texture of the meat directly.
+- Pinnacle of red meat: Instead of marbled, Aizu's style focuses on soft and light 'red meat' as the main attraction.
+You can enjoy the meat's natural smooth texture directly.

-- Supreme accent: The rule is to dissolve the special 'mustard miso' with garlic and chili in soy sauce and savor it.
+- Supreme accent: The rule is to dissolve the special 'mustard miso' infused with garlic and chili into soy sauce for tasting.
 After a sharp spiciness, the rich umami of the meat explosively spreads.